-Begin the second phase of your position reconciliation process once the Budget Division completes its final payroll download (shortly after July 1).
+Begin the second phase of your position reconciliation process once the Budget Division completes its final payroll download (approximately mid-July).
 Agencies will receive notification when the final download is complete.
-You need to finalize the position reconciliation prior to submitting your agency request to the Budget Division on or before September 1st.
+You need to finalize the position reconciliation prior to submitting your Agency Request to the Budget Division on or before September 1st.
 Phase Two of the position reconciliation includes the following steps:

-- Verify each employees' class code and position type.
-Be sure to review all reclassifications that have occurred during the interim session. - 2.
-Verify the employees' grade, step and "add step."
-Confirm that any adjustments made to the step due to special language requirements, supervisory re-
+- 1. Verify each employees' class code and position type.
+Be sure to review all reclassifications that have occurred during the interim period between sessions. - 2.
+Verify the employees' grade and step. - 3.
+Verify vacant positions are budgeted as grades 30 and under not to exceed step 4, grades 31 through 38 not to exceed step 7 and grades 39 and higher not to exceed step 10 with a retirement code of 1. - 4.

-- quirements, or for working out of class are properly reflected in NEBS. - 3.
 Verify the retirement code matches the class code.
 For example, if the class code is for a police/fire position, the retirement code should be the corresponding police/fire retirement code.
-The common codes are: - 1-Employee/Employer Paid - 2-Police/Fire Employee/Employer Paid - 8-Employer Paid - 9-Police/Fire Employer Paid - 4.
+The common codes are: - 1-Employee/Employer Paid - 2-Police/Fire Employee/Employer Paid - 8-Employer Paid - 9-Police/Fire Employer Paid - 5.
 Verify the payroll and FTE assessments.
 A quick way to review this is to click on the Fringe View while in the position tab of NEBS or simply run the NEBS 130 payroll report.
-Pay close attention to the following items: - Unclassified and non-classified positions should not be charged the Personnel Assessment. - b.
-Verify part-time positions not eligible for the Public Employees' Retirement System (PERS) are being assessed for the FICA Alternative Plan per SAM 3811.
-NEBS will default with the FICA box unchecked under the additional attributes option of the position tab.
-The FICA box will need to be checked only if the part-time employee was
+Pay close attention to the following items: - Non-classified positions should not be charged the Personnel Assessment. - b.
+The Federal Insurance Contributions Act (FICA) box should be unchecked for all positions.

-- hired before December 31, 2003.
-Check with your agency payroll staff if you have questions regarding who is eligible. - 5.
-Verify the "grouping" of the positions.
-"Grouping" is simply a common denominator of various positions.
-For instance, you can group your positions by geographical location, division/unit in a budget account, class codes, funding source, etc. Grouping of positions is for your convenience and is not mandatory; however, it is recommended.
-This is a function you can perform it does not require your Budget Division analyst.
-Refer to the NEBS Manual or Chapter 1 Accounts Maintenance, Defining Position Groups, in the Outline of Workflow section of these budget instructions for more information.

-The following are examples of some of the position grouping screens in NEBS.
+- 5. Verify the "grouping" of the positions, which is a function you can perform.
+"Grouping" is simply a common denominator of multiple positions.
+For fund mapping purposes, it is recommended positions are grouped by funding source.
+Fund mapping by position groups is much easier than mapping each individual position.
+Refer to the NEBS Manual or Chapter 1 Accounts Maintenance, Defining Position Groups, in the Outline of Workflow section of this budget manual for more information. - The following are examples of some of the position grouping screens in NEBS.

-CHAPTER CHAPTER